aersosi/aersosi-npm/README.md

 ## Introduction

-**@aersosi/clicv** is an Node.js package that allows you to display your CV (Curriculum Vitae) in the terminal.
+**@aersosi/clicv** is an Node.js package that allows you to display your CV (Curriculum Vitae) in the cli.
 It's designed for developers who want to showcase their professional profile in a unique, tech-savvy way.
-The package is open-source, customizable, and can be easily forked and modified to create your own terminal-based CV.
+The package is open-source, customizable, and can be easily forked and modified to create your own cli-based CV.

 Whether you're looking to make your CV stand out or simply want to explore a creative way to present professional information, clicv offers a fresh approach to the traditional resume.